corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

   or a string duration with unit suffix.
 See the [scheduling signing tasks](#scheduling-signing-tasks) section above for information about the accepted format.

 * **plugin**:
-*(Optional)* Defines which plugin to use for the given signing tawsk.
+*(Optional)* Defines which plugin to use for the given signing task.
 If this property is present both sub-properties must be present as well.
 If a plugin is used the `signingKeyAlias` field must not be present.